SoumiMitra2020/docker-project/README.md

 prom2teams

 I've created the containers in such a way that if NGINX is down, one alert will trigger at prometheus.
 Then the alert will be shown at Alertmanager UI and Prom2Team UI respectively.
+Please check the Documentation.docx file for more details.

 # Reference: